 What is a Menopause Belly Fat?
 8 Causes of a Menopausal Belly

-Menopause causes several body changes, one of them being weight gain, particularly in the abdominal region.
+Menopause causes several body changes, one being weight gain, particularly in the abdominal region.

-During a woman’s pregnancy years, her hips and thighs are the most common places that gain weight.
+During a woman’s pregnancy years, her hips and thighs are the most common places to gain weight.

 But once she gets to perimenopause, her midsection is more likely to grow.

-Estrogen directs fat to the hips and thighs to support pregnancies, but when its production ceases, the fat shifts to the abdominal region, otherwise known as the belly.
+Estrogen directs fat to the hips and thighs to support pregnancies, but when its production ceases, it shifts to the abdominal region, otherwise known as the belly.

-According to a study recorded in the AHA (American heart association), women with a lot of belly fat (visceral) has at least a 10% greater risk of getting a heart attack than women with more overall body fat (subcutaneous).
+According to a study recorded by the AHA (American Heart Association), women with a lot of belly fat (visceral) have at least a 10% greater risk of getting a heart attack than women with more overall body fat (subcutaneous).

 In this review, we’ll look at the causes of menopausal belly fat apart from the cessation of estrogen production and several ways to reduce this belly fat.